-In a previous article, I discuss the importance of establishing a PCI DSS compliance calendar.
-This allows you to identify and track all the recurring tasks that must be done to stay compliant with the PCI DSS.
+Previously, I discussed the importance of establishing a PCI DSS compliance calendar.
+This lets you to identify and track all the recurring tasks that must be done to stay compliant with the PCI DSS.
 As that article touches on, an important distinction in PCI compliance is whether you’re a service provider, or another type of entity (typically a merchant).

 In the current version of PCI DSS (3.2.1 as of writing), certain requirements and tests only apply to companies acting as service providers.
 These additional requirements are typically designed to make sure that you have adequate separation and control of the data you store and process for different customers.
 There should be no way that one customer can access the data of another.
 Likewise, you must take all reasonable precautions to prevent the data of one customer being disclosed to another during business operations.